Check out some of Grant County’s popular events and attractions!

 Cardinal Greenway – The Cardinal Greenway is the longest rail-trail in Indiana and spans almost 60 miles from Marion through Muncie to Richmond in East Central Indiana.

-Splash House – Boasts the largest waves (5-Foot) in Indiana
+Splash House – Boasts the largest waves (5-Foot) in Indiana and is open during the summer months in Marion.

 Marion Public Library Museum – The Museum exists to preserve and make available the history of Marion and Grant County, Indiana.